Kudhan/project-management/DEPLOYMENT.md

             *   *(Note: React Router/Vite exposes env vars starting with `VITE_` to the client)*.

 4.  **Update Backend CORS**:
-    Once the frontend is live (e.g., `https://project-manager-frontend.vercel.app`), go back to Render and update the `FRONTEND_URL` environment variable to this URL so CORS allows requests.
+    Once the frontend is live (e.g., `https://project-manager-frontend.vercel.app`), go back to Render and update the `CLIENT_URL` environment variable to this URL so CORS and Socket.io allow requests.

 ## 3. Final Verification